oneapi-src/oneDNN/rfcs/20240425-pluggable-compiler-backend/template.md

 ![Integration scheme](images/arch.png)

-The compiler will be packaged into a python wheel and installed along with
+The compiler will be packaged into a python wheel (the compiler may have a separate Python API but it is not used in the described scenario) and installed along with PyTorch.
+An existing instance of OneDNN then will search and load the compiler shared library.

 The changes required are grouped by the component.